webserverdude/f5_packet_analysis_scapy/readme.md

 Since the ByPass Tap itself does not have support for SSL decryption and re-encryption, an F5 BIG-IP SSL Orchestrator shall be introduced as an inline tool in a Layer 2 inbound topology.
 Tools directly connected to the Bypass Tap will be connected to the SSL Orchestrator for better visibility.</br>
 To check the status of the inline tools, the Bypass Tap sends health checks through the inline tools.
 What is sent on one interface must be seen on the other interace and vice versa.

-So if all is OK (health check is green), traffic will be routed to the SSL Orchestrator, decrypted and sent to the IDS/IPS and the TAP, and then reencrypted and sent back to the Bypass Tap.</br>
+So if all is OK (health check is green), traffic will be forwarded to the SSL Orchestrator, decrypted and sent to the IDS/IPS and the TAP, and then reencrypted and sent back to the Bypass Tap.</br>
 If the Bypass Tap detects that the SSL Orchestrator is in a failure state, it will just forward the traffic to the switch.

 This is the traffic flow of the health checks: